 The guarantee covers the risks due to cancellation of the delivery contract during the manufacturing period and/or commercial risks due to receivables from a foreign buyer.
 The cancellation of the delivery must be independent of the exporter and contrary to the transaction agreement.

 The guarantee may also cover the political risk arising from the buyer's country and the sovereign risk when the State is the debtor or guarantor.

 - Commercial risks mean the buyer’s inability or unwillingness to pay.

-- Political risks are risks connected with the buyer's country.
+- Political risks are risks arising from the buyer's country.
 These risks are beyond the buyer’s and the exporter’s control.
-Political risks include restrictions on transfer of currency, rescheduling of debts, war and insurrection.
-The guarantee coverage for political risks is maximum 100%.
+Political risks include restrictions on transfer of currency, debt consolidation, war and insurrection.

-As an official export credit agency Finnvera can’t grant guarantees with a risk period of less than 2 years (manufacturing period + repayment period) to the following markets:
+Due to the EU State aid rules, as an official export credit agency Finnvera cannot normally grant guarantees with a risk period of less than two years to the markets listed above.
+The service is provided by private credit insurance companies.

 Terms and conditions of the Credit Risk Guarantee

-The beneficiary of the export credit guarantee, i.e. the Guarantee Holder, usually the exporter or the bank, submits a claim for indemnification based on an export credit guarantee with a signed written application.
-The applicant may also be the transferee of an indemnity right.
+The guarantee holder usually submits a claim for indemnification based on an export credit guarantee with a signed written application.